pngtoolskit.org

 The tool reports "all transparent — nothing to trim" and skips that file.

-Does it preserve the actual content?
+Will it crop into the actual content?